Jonny discovers Peru’s Sacred Valley with Explora Valle Sagrado

 With more than thirty explorations to choose from, varying from cultural to active, half day and full day, there is something to suit everyone.
 Guests can choose to visit famous attractions like the salt pans at Maras or market town of Ollantaytambo or get away from the well-known and hike in the deserted but spectacular, high-altitude Puna.
 Variety is the spice of life and Explora certainly have that.

 Peruvian cuisine is known across the world and Explora have recently partnered with acclaimed chef Virgilio Martínez to make sure guests experience the best of it during their stay.
 A native from Lima, Virgilio is the owner of Central restaurant in the capital (currently ranked six in the world) and also MIL in the Sacred Valley so it is a huge coup for the hotel.
 Virgilio’s new menu has put great emphasis on ingredients from the Sacred Valley, so expect to try delicacies like black quinoa, seared alpaca and trout with ayrampo (an Andean cactus).
-Meals are a culinary journey and are paired with wines from across Latin America, as well as local cocktails, craft beers and old favourites like gin & tonic, all of which are included in the hotel’s open bar policy.
+Meals are a culinary journey and are paired with wines from across Latin America, as well as local cocktails, craft beers and old favorites like gin & tonic, all of which are included in the hotel’s open bar policy.

 Although most of the day is spent away from the hotel, the beautiful interior of the main lodge and rooms make you excited to return.
 Natural woods, local textiles and soft lighting give it a warm ambience throughout and the large windows running the length of the building offer spectacular views at sunset, when the surrounding mountains turn a dark red.
 The hotel’s fifty rooms are decorated in a similar fashion and all overlook the cornfields and just a short walk from the main building.